 Treatment adherence and treatment burden

 Two abstracts (26, 27) from a survey using the same sample but presenting separate results, examined treatment adherence.
 A range in the levels of agreement were found between self-reported and prescribed treatment, ranging from 39% for eardrops, to 71% for antibiotics, and 89% for physiotherapy.
 Barriers to completing treatments included being too busy, forgetting about treatments, family issues, and treatments taking too much time.
 For adolescents, 57% agreed that their PCD team do not understand how difficult it is to follow treatments, and 43% felt that having to follow the PCD treatments meant less freedom in life.
-The difficult of fitting treatments in on a daily basis was reported by 12/20 adolescences interviewed across the UK and North America (17).
+The difficulty of fitting treatments in on a daily basis was reported by 12/20 adolescen interviewed across the UK and North America (17).
 Interviews with adult PCD patients also reported the challenges of completing their treatments (10, 28) (Box 4).

 There was agreement among parents of children with PCD (76%) that barriers to completing treatments meant less freedom in life (26).
 Parents expressed how other commitments, such as siblings and employment, could limit their ability to complete daily treatments (17, 18) (Box 4).

 Patients did report that following a PCD diagnosis, treatments could reduce symptoms providing sensations of relief.
 There was a subjective perception of physiotherapy treatments, corresponding to fluctuating levels of motivation.
 There was also a variance different levels of PCD health literacy knowledge in the preventative nature of physiotherapy among children and teenagers (18).
 In a cross-sectional survey study (26), 86% agreed that they had difficulty complying with treatments because they made them feel physically worse; however 96% of patients acknowledged their health would decline without treatments.
-In the mixed methods study by Behan et al, a study specific survey (10) found a significant difference between those who were diagnosed in childhood (0-12 years) and those who were diagnosed in adolescences/adulthood (>13 years) on the level of agreement that health has improved since diagnosis (p=0.041).(10)
+(10) In the mixed methods study by Behan et al, a study specific survey (10) found a significantly higher level of agreement that health had improved since diagnosis (p=0.041) in those diagnosed in childhood (0-12 years) compared to those who were diagnosed in adolescences/adulthood (>13 years).

 Discussion